 Account analysis involves an examination of the detailed line items comprising an account.
 Account analysis is particularly common for those accounts included in the balance sheet, since these are real accounts whose balances continue from year to year.
 Therefore, without proper account analysis, these accounts tend to build up amounts that should have been purged at some point in the past.
 If a company's external auditors locate these problems during an audit, they will require that the indicated items be written off, resulting in unexpected earnings reductions.
 To prevent these bulk write-downs, a best practice is to routinely examine the contents of balance sheet accounts throughout the year.
 Larger accounts may be reviewed every month, while smaller accounts may only be reviewed once a quarter.

 Account analysis can also be conducted on the nominal accounts that comprise the income statement.
 However, these accounts are flushed out to retained earnings at the end of each fiscal year, so there is little opportunity for unusual items to build up in these accounts.
-Also, the typical result of such an analysis is only that a revenue or expense item has been recorded in the wrong revenue or expense account; the resulting shift of the item to a different account has no net impact on the profit or loss reported by an entity.
+Also, the typical outcome of such an analysis is only that a revenue or expense item has been recorded in the wrong revenue or expense account; the resulting shift of the item to a different account has no net impact on the profit or loss reported by an entity.
 Thus, account analysis is most profitably employed on balance sheet accounts.